Legal & Policies

 OptIA Offline

-Confidentiality Good High Maximum
+Privacy Good High Maximum

-AI Power Good High Basic
+AI power Good High Basic

-Data leaves PC Yes Yes No
+Data leaves the PC Yes Yes No

-Third party involved Mistral AI (France) No AI provider None
+Third party involved Mistral AI France No AI provider None

-Provider access to data 30 days (abuse monitoring) None (contractual commitment) None
+Provider access to data 30 days abuse monitoring None contractual commitment None

-Use for training No (Scale plan, opt-out by default) Not applicable Not applicable
+Use for training No Scale plan, opt-out by default Not applicable Not applicable

-Data storage 30 days, then deletion None (deleted after processing) None
+Data storage 30 days, then deletion None deleted after processing None

-GDPR compliance Native (French company) Via Modal DPA Not applicable
+GDPR compliance Native French company Via Modal DPA Not applicable

 Encryption TLS in transit TLS 1.3 + AES-256 at rest Not applicable